Aryan98681/Aryan98681/README.md

 # Hi there 👋 I'm Aryan Gupta

-I am a high school student based in **Florida, USA**, dedicated to mastering the world of technology.
+I am a high school student based in **Florida, USA**.
 My current focus is building a strong foundation to pursue a degree in **Cybersecurity** at a top-tier college.

 ---